The Latest: Chief: Suspect in stabbing is felon on parole

 Rojas says detectives found a knife at a construction site near the MacArthur train station they believe was used in the attack.

-Rojas says surveillance video shows Cowell attacked the sisters quickly, stabbing them after they exited a train.
+The chiefs says surveillance video shows Cowell attacked the sisters quickly, stabbing them after they exited a train.

 He says it was an "unprovoked, vicious attack" and that officials have not determined a motive.